hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * Temorary URLs do not use the X-Account-Meta-Temp-URL-Key metadata to store the secret key.
 Instead we use the HP Cloud Identity Services _Access Keys_.

-* FormPOST --- TBS DITO
+* FormPOST --- The key used in FormPOST uses the HP Cloud Identity Services _Access Keys_.